TrulyMadly Report Vulnerability Program Terms

 - Disclosure of known public files or directories (.htaccess, robots.txt, etc)

-- Third-party vulnerabilities (e.g. Wordpress) that have recently become publicly known will generally be out of scope.
+- Third-party vulnerabilities (e.g. Wordpress) that have become been publicly known will be out of scope.

 - Missing or misconfigured security headers which do not lead directly to a vulnerability